 Surfactants are compounds that lower surface tension - hence their name.
 The classification of surfactants is diverse.
 Some surfactants are composed of fatty acid esters of polyhydroxy compounds, like glycerol, sorbitol, sucrose, and others.

-In skincare, surfactants are mostly used as detergents for cleansing or emulsifiers in creams and lotions.
-Cleansing products with mild surfactants can remove surface oil and dirt without compromising the skin’s barrier function, which can actually be very beneficial for acne sufferers.
+In skin care, surfactants are mostly used as detergents for cleansing or emulsifiers in creams and lotions.
+Cleansing products with mild surfactants can remove surface oil and dirt without compromising the skin's barrier function, which can actually be very beneficial for acne sufferers.

 Be careful of products containing lauric acid, cetyl acetate, isopropyl isostearate, isopropyl lineolate, isopropyl myristate, myristyl lactate, myristyl myristate, or sodium lauryl sulfate.

-Living in a decade where we’re surrounded with incomplete or misleading information online, it’s easy to think that if an ingredient is part of a skincare product, it must be beneficial.
+Since we're surrounded with incomplete or misleading information online, it's easy to think that if an ingredient is part of a skincare product, it must be beneficial.

 However, alcohol is very drying and almost never good for your skin.
-First, if used in higher concentrations it can cause irritation and redness.
-Second, it can dry the skin very fast, stripping it from its natural oils.
-Understandably, this is very damaging to dry skin, but what about oily skin?
+If used in higher concentrations, it can cause irritation and redness.
+It also dries the skin very fast, stripping it of its natural oils.

-According to the research that allowed us to create the table above, isocetyl alcohol, oleyl alcohol, and oleth-3 are the ingredients you should look out for if you have acne-prone, problematic or sensitive skin.
+Isocetyl alcohol, oleyl alcohol, and oleth-3 are the ingredients you should look out for if you have acne-prone, problematic or sensitive skin.

 However, research has shown that a couple of red pigments are problematic, highly comedogenic, and can contribute to acne development.